ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 An indefinite library can be instantiated to various degrees.
-Compilation does not occur unless *all* required signatures are implemented, allowing a compiler can optimize as if Backpack was not present (*no performance overhead.*)  An indefinite library can also be partially instantiated, or not instantiated at all.
+Compilation does not occur unless *all* required signatures are implemented, allowing a compiler to optimize as if Backpack was not present (*no performance overhead.*)  An indefinite library can also be partially instantiated, or not instantiated at all.
 If a required signature is not instantiated, it gets inherited by the user of the library::